 “I know, but I want to help now,” the youngster said with an unconscious pout on her face.

 She didn’t notice it, but her mother smiled when she saw her daughter’s gesture.
 Her baby girl looked so big and strong—the years on the Kollellaullin had borne their fruit— and yet, deep inside, she was still that: a baby girl.
 Her baby girl.

-“You could help now by bringing the bowls, for example,” said her mother with a smile.
+“You could help now by bringing the bowls, for example,” she said with a smile.

-The youngster went to the ruka’s corner and brought back two clay bowls and two wooden spoons.
+The young woman went to the ruka’s corner and brought back two clay bowls and two wooden spoons.

 “You know what I mean,” she said once her mother had received the utensils.
 She crossed her arms in protest.

 “I know, daughter.
-But you know that traditions dictate that—“
+But you know our traditions dictate that—“

 “—’No descendant can honor their ancestors until they have come of age’,” quoted the young woman.
 Her mother filled one of the bowls with stew and passed it on to her.
 “I know what the traditions say, but don’t you think they are a little bit… old-fashioned?”